Azure/Industrial-IoT/docs/modules/publisher.md

                 "SkipFirst": true,

 Both configurations settings can be enabled for all nodes in your configuration file via command line options as well.

-### Configuration via OPC UA method calls
-OPC Publisher has an OPC UA Server integrated, which can be accessed on port 62222.
-If the hostname is `publisher`, then the URI of the endpoint is: `opc.tcp://publisher:62222/UA/Publisher`
-This endpoint exposes five methods:
-  - PublishNode
-  - UnpublishNode
-  - GetPublishedNodes
-  - IoTHubDirectMethod (see below)

 ### Configuration via IoTHub direct function calls
 OPC Publisher implements the following IoTHub direct method calls, which can be called when OPC Publisher runs standalone or in IoT Edge: